hyperledger/caliper/docs/vNext/Fabric_Configuration_New.md

 > The following further restrictions exist for this binding
 > * Detailed execution data for every transaction is not available.
 > * mutual TLS is not supported
-> * peer and organization targeting is not supported so the options `targetPeers` and `targetOrganizations` in a request will throw an error.
+> * peer targeting is not supported so the option `targetPeers` in a request will throw an error.

 ## Connection Profiles